 As the job loop became successful, widespread confusion started to set in around consumption.
 People in advanced economies became obsessed with material progress.
 Buying more material goods was seen as positive and healthy because it supported more employment, which in turn allowed more people to buy things.
 All consumption became desirable consumption and policymakers and consumers alike gave up on any distinction between needs and wants.
 [Reference to “how much is enough?” by Skidelskis here]

 Worse yet, we started to engage in so-called positional consumption.
-If your neighbor bought a new car, you wanted to buy an even newer and more expensive model — whether you needed it to survive or not.
+If your neighbor bought a new car, you wanted to buy an even newer and more expensive model.
 Such consumption behavior emerged not just with respect to goods but also to services—think of the $1,000 haircut or the $595 per-person dinner at a Michelin starred restaurant in Manhattan .

 Rabid consumption, positional or otherwise, is especially odd because we know that it doesn't actually do much for us as individuals.
 Many studies show that people vastly overestimate the happiness they will experience when they own that new car.
 When you first get a new car, your brain gets a hit of dopamine, making you feel good.
-Yet the effect wears off over time, and you may find yourself on what is known as the hedonic treadmill.
-That is, your brain gets accustomed to certain levels of dopamine, and by taking a hit, you inadvertently boost the levels of Dopamine required in the future to produce the same feeling of happiness.
+Yet the effect wears off quite quickly, and you may find yourself on what is known as the hedonic treadmill.
+That is, your brain gets accustomed to certain levels of dopamine, and you inadvertently boost the levels of Dopamine required in the future to produce the same feeling of happiness.
 You'll have to buy an even more expensive or faster car to get that initial kick.
 [Source?
 Is this explanation correct?]

 This example of consumption illustrates how our emotions serve to keep us trapped within industrial society and the job loop.
 Our higher, rational selves can understand the hedonic treadmill, yet we readily allow our instincts and emotions to take over and go right back to our consuming habits.
 When this happens, the consequences are often dire.
 Individuals get themselves into massive debt buying houses they can't afford.
 People feel unhealthy levels of stress, so worried are they about advancing in their careers in order to keep up with someone else's level of consumption.